Aneesh-Pothuru/VideoGames/blog7.md

 ## What I learned

-In summary, our Jackbox game night proved to be an overwhelming success, delivering continuous amusement, entertainment, and bonding among fellow students.
+In summary, our Jackbox game night proved to be an overwhelming success, delivering continuous amusement, entertainment, and bonding among everyone.
 The games' distinct mechanics and the capability to include an audience further enhanced the enjoyment and engagement of the experience.